 1. Weather Forecasting

 Before planning for an outing or a picnic, we always check the weather forecast.
 Suppose it says that there is a 60% chance that rain may occur.
-Do you ever wonder from where this 60% come from?
+Do you ever wonder where this 60% comes from?
 Meteorologists use a specific tool and technique to predict the weather forecast.
-They look at all the other historical database of the days, which have similar characteristics of temperature, humidity, and pressure, etc. And determine that on 60 out of 100 similar days in the past, it had rained.
+They look at all the other historical databases of the day, which have similar characteristics of temperature, humidity, and pressure, etc. And determine that on 60 out of 100 similar days in the past, it had rained.

 2. Stock Market

 Many traders think in terms of probabilities.
 The outcome of a single trade is merely one among many outcomes, rather than the only one.
 Trading outcomes can be compared to flipping a coin, and one cannot predict the outcome of a single trade, but over a long series of trades, one could expect a 50/50 split, assuming a trading strategy works at least half of the time.

 Many political analysts use the tactics of probability to predict the outcome of the election’s results.
 For example, they may predict a certain political party to come into power; based on the results of exit polls.

 4. Flipping a coin or Dice

 Flipping a coin is one of the most important events before the start of the match.
 There is no surety, either head will come or not.
 Both head and tail have 1 out of 2, i.e., 50% chances to occur.
 Hence, the probability of getting the desired outcome is 0.5.
 Similarly, while playing with dice, there are 1 out of 6 chances, that the required number will come.